Nick-Panaya/crime-data-workshop/README.md

 ![](https://github.com/IBMDeveloperUK/pandas-workshop/blob/master/images/addnotebook.png)

-- Choose new notebook `From URL`.
-Give your notebook a name and copy the URL `https://github.com/IBMDeveloperUK/crime-data-workshop/blob/master/notebooks/crime-data-workshop.ipynb`
--  The notebook will load.

 - Choose new notebook From URL.
 Give your notebook a name and copy the URL https://github.com/IBMDeveloperUK/crime-data-workshop/blob/master/notebooks/1-pandas-workshop.ipynb
 - Select the **custom runtime enviroment** that you created and click `Create Notebook`.
 - The notebook will load.